jotavare/libft/README.md

 At 42 School, it is expected that almost every project is written in accordance with the Norm, which is the coding standard of the school.

 ```
-- No for, do...while, switch, case, goto, ternary operators and variable lenght arrays are allowed;
+- No for, do...while, switch, case, goto, ternary operators and variable lenght arrays are allowed
-- Each function must be maximum 25 lines, not counting the function's own curly brackets;
+- Each function must be maximum 25 lines, not counting the function's own curly brackets
-- Each line must be at most 80 columns wide, comments included;
+- Each line must be at most 80 columns wide, comments included
-- A function can take 4 named parameters maximum;
+- A function can take 4 named parameters maximum
-- No assigns and declarations in the same line (unless static);
+- No assigns and declarations in the same line (unless static)
-- You can't declare more than 5 variables per function;
+- You can't declare more than 5 variables per function
 - ...
 ```